HeIIow2/distopian-smart-home/README.md

 - "d<devil>"; moves down by devil
 - "s<motor><angel>"; sets the angel of motor to angel
 - "p<motor1><motor2><motor3>"...; sets the position of the whole Gripper
+- "g"; gets the positions of all motors

 ### responses